The consent rails

 State-Persistence Monitor

 After deletion, the monitor keeps checking.
-It crawls data brokers and third-party systems to detect unauthorized data persistence post-revocation.
+It is built to flag data that should be gone but shows signs of persisting in third-party systems post-revocation.

 Removal Payload Engine